matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### testnet

-A network used to simulate the behavior of a [mainnet](#mainnet) blockchain network.
+A network is used to simulate the behavior of a [mainnet](#mainnet) blockchain network.

 ### token